jacjanowski/480-final/README.md

 `npm -v`

 Once confirmed, next we go to installing the program.
 Go ahead and download the _.zip_ file for this repo.

+Once downloaded, go to your 'Program Files' and find the directory MongoDB.

+The path should be similar to this:

+`Program Files/MongoDB/Server/4.0/bin`

+From in here, you will see all of the MongoDB executables in order for our database to be linked to our program.

+## Running the Program
+1. Go to `Program Files/MongoDB/Server/4.0/bin` and run the following command:
+`./mongod`
+2. Go into the directory where the _app.js_ file is located from the _.zip_ file.
+Once there, run the following command:
+`node app.js`
+You will receive a message in console showing 'Gallery of the Globe server is live'.
+3. Go ahead and open a browser and in the URL, type in `localhost:3000`.
+You should now see the locally deployed version of the program!
+4. To view all database information regarding tables, users, posts, comments, etc., go back into `Program Files/MongoDB/Server/4.0/bin` and run the Mongo Shell by typing the command `./mongo`.

+## Interacting with Mongo Shell
+This is where we use CRUD fundamentals to be able to make changes on our web app via Mongo Shell commands.
+Here are some instructions to play around with and notice changes you've made:

+Within the Mongo Shell (again, that's within the path listed above and then run `./mongo`), let's start by viewing the databases and using one of them.

 ## Built With
-* [Semantic UI](https://semantic-ui.com/) - The CSS framework used
+* [Bootstrap 3](https://getbootstrap.com/docs/3.3/css/) - The CSS framework used
 * [Font Awesome](https://fontawesome.com/v4.7.0/) - Fonts used

-* [Google Charts](https://developers.google.com/chart) - Used to generate charts on click.
+### Front End
+* HTML
+* CSS
+* JavaScript
-* HTML, CSS, JavaScript, JQuery
+* JQuery

+### Back End
+* MongoDB
+* Mongoose
+* Passport.js
+* Express
+* NodeJS
+* Connect-Flash